Tim Tam And The Turn-Ons: History

 The group assembled while studying at Allen Park High School.
 The group's name came from the racehorse "Tim Tam" at the Derby in Kentucky and the phrase "Turn-On" which was popular at the time.
-Management was by CKLW-AM & WNIC-FM DJ Johnny Williams aka Tom DeAngelo.
+Management was by CKLW-AM and WNIC-FM DJ Johnny Williams, also known as Tom DeAngelo.

 The group recorded singles, including "Cheryl Ann", "Kimberly" and "Don't Say Hi" (all for Palmer Records), but are best known for "Wait A Minute," which according to Billboard, peaked at #76 on the Billboard national chart in 1966 and was voted #40 of “The Top 100 of the ‘60s” by North American listeners of big8radio.com in 2019.
 “Wait a Minute" was recorded in December 1965 at United Sound Systems.
 The flip-side is an instrumental titled "Opelia".